Healthy Holiday Tips from Registered Dietitians

 -Heather Banks-Blackburn, RD

-I have a type 1, diabetic 2 year old son and a tip I like to recommend for type 1 diabetics at the holidays for counting carbs is this: Use measuring cups in place of serving spoons in dishes to make counting carbs easier-this is also helpful to be more mindful of portions during the holidays.
+I have a 2-year-old son with Type 1 diabetes, and a tip I like to recommend for type 1 diabetics at the holidays for counting carbs is this: Use measuring cups in place of serving spoons in dishes to make counting carbs easier-this is also helpful to be more mindful of portions during the holidays.
 In addition if everyone is getting their food this way it makes the person who is type 1 diabetic not feel different from everyone else.
 November is diabetes awareness month too and that’s also why I love this tip!

 -Malissa Sarver, MS, RD, LD